charisTheo/mwc-pwa-reload/README.md

   <img src="https://github.com/charisTheo/mwc-pwa-reload/blob/master/screenshot.png?raw=true" alt="Example material PWA reload snackbar"/>
 </p>

 A snack-bar for PWAs that gives the user the option to **reload the page on a new version** of the web app.
+If the snackbar is dismissed, the Service Worker will remain in the waiting phase and the new version of the website will not be loaded.

 [![npm version](https://badge.fury.io/js/mwc-pwa-reload.svg)](//npmjs.com/package/mwc-pwa-reload)
 [![Dependency status](https://david-dm.org/charisTheo/mwc-pwa-reload.svg)](//npmjs.com/package/mwc-pwa-reload?activeTab=dependencies)